IMPORTANT: Registration for OpenSQL Camp

 (note that Baron Schwartz is the organizer of OpenSQL Camp, but I am posting this as I have not yet seen a reminder and I suspect Baron may still be out of the country (this post mentions being in Turkey for Percona‘s annual meeting).
 To stress more clearly: I am not the organizer of OpenSQL Camp.
 Any questions can be directed to the e-mail list, at http://groups.google.com/group/opensqlcamp/.
 All open source database aficionados welcome — MySQL, Postgres, Drizzle, etc!)

-One comment on “IMPORTANT: Registration for OpenSQL Camp”
+One Response to “IMPORTANT: Registration for OpenSQL Camp”